 We also put a Tennmax cooler on there, for our future shootout, but Tennmax tells us that their coolers don't quite agree with Arctic Silver Paste, and we were seeing temperatures rise way above stock.
 They are sending us a new unit, just in case ours is faulty (I've had it for quite a while), and some thermal paste they prefer to be used with their coolers.
 Look for a full Tennmax vs. Blue ORB shootout very soon!

 I Have To At Least MENTION The Specs

-I will go through the very basics of the GeForce 2 chipset, and why it is better than the GeForce 2 DDR (and slower than the GeForce 2 Ultra).
-One of the big improvements the GF2 core has over the original GF is the ability to process 2 textures per pipeline in a single clock, where the GF could only process 1.
+That's true, but the one of the big improvements the GF2 core had over the original GF was the ability to process 2 textures per pipeline in a single clock, where the GF could only process 1.

 And Now - The Card Itself

 Now it's time to throw some real numbers at you - BENCHMARKS!
 First off, here are the system specs, and our benchmarking process.
 I'll make this real simple for you (again, no page wasted on showing you OUR specs!):

 Copyright © 2000, 2001, 2002 hardCOREware.
 All rights reserved.